sapcc/hugo-documentation-templater/README.md

   recentBlogPosts: 5
 ```

-#### Add custom section index to jump to specific documentation sections in the landing page
+#### Add a Custom Section Index for Navigation

-Add this parameter `landingSectionIndex: true` to the `_index.md` file of the desired section or markdown file.
+To enable a custom section index that allows users to jump to specific documentation sections from the landing page, add the `landingSectionIndex: true` parameter to the `_index.md` file of the desired section.

 Example:

-Given an architecture folder with the section definition file `content/docs/architecture/_index.md` with parameter `landingSectionIndex: true` as following:
+If you have an architecture folder with a section definition file located at `content/docs/architecture/_index.md`, you should include the `landingSectionIndex: true` parameter as shown below:

 ```markdown
 ---